schmitty890/homestead/README.md

 # Development 👨‍💻

-The command `gulp` will automatically launch the project in google chrome.
+The command `npm start` will automatically launch the project. navigate to `http://localhost:3000/`

 The files watched by gulp are the client js and sass files.